Dr Apostolos Zarros, physician, MRes, PhD, PhD, MAPS, MRSB

 In 2011 I was awarded a studentship within the prestigious Wellcome Trust PhD Programme at the University of Glasgow.
-As part of this Programme, I completed the MRes in Molecular Functions in Disease before proceeding to pursue a PhD in Neuropathology at the Institute of Cardiovascular and Medical Sciences of the University of Glasgow (supervised by Professors George S. Baillie and William Cushley).
+As part of this Programme, I completed the MRes in Molecular Functions in Disease before pursuing a PhD in Neuropathology at the Institute of Cardiovascular and Medical Sciences of the University of Glasgow (supervised by Professors George S. Baillie and William Cushley).
 My PhD Thesis in Neuropathology focused on the development and assessment of in vitro simulation approaches to intracerebral haemorrhage, and incorporated the cytomorphological characterization and the real-time cellular response profiling of an immortalized embryonic murine hippocampal cell-line (mHippoE-14).

 In 2015 I was appointed as a Research Associate at the Research Department of Pharmaceutics of the University College London (UCL) School of Pharmacy, and participated in an ambitious consortium project aiming to develop antibody-bearing nanoparticles that could be delivered to the brain via the intranasal route.
 While at this position, I conducted pharmacokinetic studies on the intranasal-to-brain delivery of nanoparticles in rodents, and undertook teaching training through courses offered by the UCL Centre for Advancing Learning and Teaching.
-After resigning from this appointment (2016), I had the honour to serve as a Research Assistant to Professor Tilli Tansey OBE at the History of Modern Biomedicine Research Group of the Queen Mary University of London, and to contribute to the Group’s research activities and editorial work on the Wellcome Trust-funded Witness Seminar transcript series entitled “Wellcome Witnesses to Contemporary Medicine”, and the interview transcripts’ compiling “Voices of Modern Biomedicine” series.
+Following my resignation from this appointment (2016), I had the honour to serve as a Research Assistant to Professor Tilli Tansey OBE at the Wellcome Trust-funded History of Modern Biomedicine Research Group of the Queen Mary University of London, and to contribute to the Group’s research activities and editorial work on the Witness Seminar transcript series entitled “Wellcome Witnesses to Contemporary Medicine”, and the interview transcripts’ compiling “Voices of Modern Biomedicine” series.

 In 2017 I was offered a Visiting Professorship at the College of Pharmacy of the University of Babylon, where in collaboration with Assistant Professor Hussam W. Al-Humadi, I have the pleasure to contribute to the research, teaching and curriculum enrichment activities of the College.